imcamilo/fernet4s/readme.md

 # Fernet4s

-This library provides utilities for working with Fernet keys in Scala.
+This library provides simpler utilities for working with Fernet keys in Scala and Java.

 ## How to Create a Key